Chizaruu/morse-code-translator/README.md

 -   Allows the user a audio feedback of the morse code.
 -   Deployed to Github Pages using Actions.

+## Improvements to Come

+-   Add better visual representation of the morse code.
+-   Add a sound effect when the user inputs a letter.
+-   Improve SCSS styling and implementation.

 ## Front End Tech

 -   JavaScript
 -   HTML
 -   SCSS
 -   React
+-   Node.js

 ## Testing